Become a Student

 Youth and Young Adults Ministry Specialization

-The Master of Arts in Christian Ministry (Youth and Young Adult Ministry Specialization) equips students for competent leadership in ministry with young people in the church and in the world.
+The Master of Arts in Christian Ministry (Youth and Young Adults Ministry Specialization) equips students for competent leadership in ministry with young people in the church and in the world.
 This specialized ministry degree develops students in practical theological reflection as they develop a skill base for ministry with youth and young adults in the church and the world.

 Students will be required to complete 48 graduate credit hours including a church internship in order to complete the degree in about three years of study.
 The curriculum reflects the mission of MTS by introducing students to theological scholarship, fostering their growth in spiritual faith and practice, and promoting the capacity to engage in ministry to young people that leads toward the just transformation of youth, the church, and the world.